grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Percy decided to assume he was joking.

-[//]: # (----- EDITED TO HERE -----)
-[//]: # (2k words from last EDIT point)
 [//]: # (----- invisible character break)

 [//]: # (### They eat a meal; salmon can conversation)

 Percy called Gregory down from the control room and sent Owen up to relieve him.
+Shakes soon joined them in the galley, and scrubbed his grimy hands with salt-water soap and water from the sink's sea-water tap.

 Gregory fired up the cooking range and soon had canned salmon simmering in a slightly sweet dark sauce with bits of ginger in it.
 He put a big pot of rice on to steam.

-"That smells fuckin' astonishing Gregory."
-Shakes said.
-"I eat that canned salmon all the time when I'm alone on the _Gnat_ -- usually just cold and straight from the can though."
+"That smells fuckin' astonishing Gregory," Shakes said.
+"I eat that canned salmon all the time when I'm on the _Gnat_ -- usually just cold and straight from the can though."

 "That's... pretty fucking foul Captain Shakes," said Gregory from the range, stirring his bits of fish around.